CitadelCS/csci-202/README.md

 school email address.
 Simply go to [https://www.jetbrains.com/student/](https://www.jetbrains.com/student/) and fill out an application in order to receive your free license.

+If you don't plan to use IntelliJ I recommend using [VS Code](https://code.visualstudio.com/).
+I **strongly** discourage the use of Eclipse because of the way it displays markdown files.

 Happy coding!